helidon-io/helidon/docs/se/webclient.md

 Helidon WebClient provides the following features:

 - **Blocking approach**
-  The Webclient uses the blocking approach to synchronously process a request and its correspond response.
+  The WebClient uses the blocking approach to synchronously process a request and its corresponding response.
 Both `HTTP/1.1` and `HTTP/2` request and response will run in the thread of the user.
 Additionally, for `HTTP/2`, virtual thread is employed to manage the connection.

 - **Builder-like setup and execution**
   Creates every client and request as a builder pattern.
 This improves readability and code maintenance.